kubernetes/node-problem-detector/pkg/systemstatsmonitor/README.md

 * `KernelModuleIntegrity`: Enabled, if load pin security is enabled and modules are signed.
 * `GPUSupport`: Enabled, if OS has GPU drivers installed like nvidia.
 * `UnknownModules`: Enabled, if the OS has third party kernel modules installed.
 UnknownModules are derived from the /proc/modules compared with the known-modules.json.

 And an option:
 `knownModulesConfigPath`: The path to the file that contains the known modules(default modules) can be set.
 By default, the path is set to `known-modules.json`

+### IP Stats (Net Dev)

+Below metrics are collected from `net` component:

+* `net/rx_bytes`: Cumulative count of bytes received.
+* `net/rx_packets`: Cumulative count of packets received.
+* `net/rx_errors`: Cumulative count of receive errors encountered.
+* `net/rx_dropped`: Cumulative count of packets dropped while receiving.
+* `net/rx_fifo`: Cumulative count of FIFO buffer errors.
+* `net/rx_frame`: Cumulative count of packet framing errors.
+* `net/rx_compressed`: Cumulative count of compressed packets received by the device driver.
+* `net/rx_multicast`: Cumulative count of multicast frames received by the device driver.
+* `net/tx_bytes`: Cumulative count of bytes transmitted.
+* `net/tx_packets`: Cumulative count of packets transmitted.
+* `net/tx_errors`: Cumulative count of transmit errors encountered.
+* `net/tx_dropped`: Cumulative count of packets dropped while transmitting.
+* `net/tx_fifo`: Cumulative count of FIFO buffer errors.
+* `net/tx_collisions`: Cumulative count of collisions detected on the interface.
+* `net/tx_carrier`: Cumulative count of carrier losses detected by the device driver.
+* `net/tx_compressed`: Cumulative count of compressed packets transmitted by the device driver.

+All of the above have `interface_name` label for the net interface.